 This section details the requirements for IdPs and RPs in a PIV federation context.

-PIV IdPs SHALL follow all requirements for IdPs enumerated in [SP800-63C] in addition to the applicable requirements in this section.
+PIV IdPs SHALL follow all requirements for general-purpose IdPs enumerated in [SP800-63C] in addition to the applicable requirements in this section.

 All assertions generated by a PIV IdP SHALL follow the requirements enumerated in [SP800-63C].
 In addition, all assertions for PIV federation need to follow the requirements in Sec.
 6.2.

 The PIV IdP SHALL authenticate the subscriber using a valid and current PIV credential, which can be a PIV Card or derived PIV credential bound to the PIV identity account.
-Note that [FIPS201] specifies that derived PIV credentials must only be bound to a PIV identity account by the issuing department or agency responsible for managing that PIV identity account.
-By implication, PIV IdPs operated by third parties must still be in a position to verify the validity and currency of PIV credentials issued by the home agency.
+Note that [FIPS201] specifies that derived PIV credentials must be bound to a PIV identity account by the issuing department or agency responsible for managing that PIV identity account.
+By implication, PIV IdPs operated by third parties must be in a position to verify the validity and currency of PIV credentials issued by the home agency.
 For PKI-based authenticators, this could be accomplished using PIV authentication certificates and the accompanying certificate status infrastructure.
-However, because non-PKI-based derived PIV credentials can on be verified by the issuing home agency, PIV IdPs operated by third parties would need close integration with those issuing home agencies to capable of verifying those authenticators.
+However, because non-PKI-based derived PIV credentials can only be verified by the home agency, PIV IdPs operated by third parties would need close integration with those issuing home agencies in order to be capable of verifying those authenticators.

 If the RP requests a maximum authentication age, the IdP SHALL reauthenticate the subscriber if the requested authentication age from the RP is not met by the subscriber’s current session at the IdP.

-The IdP SHALL issue assertions only for PIV identity accounts that the IdP knows to be valid and current (e.g., the PIV identity account and associated PIV card have not been terminated).
-To provide timely and accurate status information, home IdPs SHOULD derive this directly from the issuing agency’s authoritative records, such as its enterprise identity management system.
-For other PIV IdPs using PKI-based PIV credentials as the only authenticators, the status of the PIV identity account could be inferred from the validity of the certificate used for authentication, including revocation and expiration checks.
-Note that certificate status does not necessarily reflect the status of the associated PIV identity account.
-A PIV certificate could be expired, or revoked due to compromise, for a cardholder whose PIV identity account remains in good standing.
-Similarly, a terminated PIV identity account will not be immediately reflected in associated certificate revocation lists.
+Note: for PIV IdPs using PKI-based PIV credentials as the only authenticators, the active status of the PIV identity account could be partially inferred from the validity of the certificate used for authentication.
+As long as revocation and expiration checks of the certificate are processed, a valid certificate is likely to indicate a valid PIV identity account.
+However, the certificate status does not necessarily reflect the status of the associated PIV identity account.
+A PIV certificate could be expired or revoked due to compromise for a cardholder whose PIV identity account remains in good standing.
+Additionally, the status of a certificate from a terminated PIV identity account may not be immediately reflected in the associated certificate revocation list, as Section 2.9.1 of [FIPS201] allows for 18 hours to complete the revocation process.

 The IdP SHALL issue a unique federated identifier for each PIV identity account according to the requirements in Sec.
 6.2.1, consisting of the logical combination of: